Albatross: An optimistic consensus algorithm

-\begin{itemize} \item \textbf{Malicious validators:} The worst case, while still maintaining security, is a scenario with $f$ validators being malicious and refusing to produce blocks.
-In this case, we can expect one view change every three blocks.
-The view change protocol requires $\mathcal{O}(n)$ messages and waiting for a timeout.
-So, in this case, the message complexity will be $\mathcal{O}(n)$ and the latency will be on the order of $\Delta$. \item \textbf{Network delay larger than timeout:} If $d>\Delta$ then, because the timeout increases linearly, every block will only be produced after a given number of view changes and several short-lived forks may be created for each block.
-In this case, because we still only rely on the view change protocol, the message complexity will be $\mathcal{O}(n)$ and the latency will be greater than $d$. \item \textbf{Partially synchronous network:} Under partial synchrony, there are periods where the network becomes asynchronous, before returning to synchrony.
-In this case, it is possible to completely halt progress of the blockchain while the network is asynchronous.
-However, Albatross will return to normal operation when the network becomes synchronous again. \end{itemize}
+The worst case, while still maintaining security, is a scenario with $f$ validators being malicious and refusing to produce blocks.
+In this case, we can expect one \gls{skip-block} every three blocks.
+The skip block protocol requires $\mathcal{O}(n)$ messages and waiting for a timeout.
+So, in this case, the message complexity will be $\mathcal{O}(n)$, and the latency will be on the order of $\Delta$.